-Arrest rates down as policing comes under strain, report finds
+Arrest rates down as police force comes under strain amid cuts, report finds

 -

-Arrest rates down as policing comes under strain, report finds
+Arrest rates down as police force comes under strain amid cuts, report finds

 Arrest rates and victim satisfaction levels are on the slide amid signs police are struggling to deliver an effective service, a major new report warns.